wei470/comp-3110-project-group-35/README.md

 git pull --rebase origin main
 git status
 git add "what file to add"
+git add "what file to add"
+git add "what file to add"
 git commit -m "what is the comment" git push